Antonio Area Freeway System

 originally identified with additional segments of Loop 1604

 subsequently added.
-Several other future projects are currently
+Several other future projects were also

 being investigated by TxDOT.
 The map below shows the proposed